bbalganjjm/natural_js/docs/v2/employee-example.md

 Grid and List use one `Rows<Employee>` instance.
 A List selection calls `grid.select(id)`; Grid's selection callback selects the same ID in List, binds the detail Form, and updates the live selected-name output.
 The standalone Select offers typed sizes 2 and 5.
 Page requests go through the controller, which sets Grid and List to the same slice, reads Grid's normalized state, and calls `pagination.set(state)`.
 Filtering and sorting apply to both views before page slicing.
 The application resets to page 1 on a new search, filter, or sort; `Rows` subscriptions recalculate totals after edits.[^controller]

-For an invalid changed row that is hidden by a filter or page, save validation clears the filter, computes that row's page under the current name sort, selects it, then focuses the current validation element.
-The browser regression specifically covers an invalid row-local Grid choice on an off-page row.
+For an invalid changed row hidden by a filter or page, save validation clears the filter, computes that row's page under the current name sort, and selects it.
+It rechecks detail Form issues or an unavailable Grid Select choice, then focuses the connected field when one is available.
+The browser regression covers the off-page Grid choice.
 Editing controls become inert during save while Close stays available; settled saves restore focus when the prior target still exists.[^controller][^m4-test][^m6-test]

 # Server contract